 However, in the case of a large amount of damage, then we also have a maximum amount that you would be liable for.
 This maximum amount varies per car, to which we refer to as “the excess” (Also known as a deductible in other countries).

 The level of the insurance excess does vary per car, and is usually around half to two-thirds the replacement value of the car – meaning you don’t have to pay for the whole thing!
-For example, in purchase price alone (see more about this below!) a Honda Civic Type R is around €42,000, however, our excess on the car is €25,000.
+For example, in purchase price alone (see more about this below!) a Hyundai i30N is around €42,000, however, our excess on the car is €25,000.

 Something to note is that a real world “actual” replacement value isn’t just the purchase price of the car.
 So while you may be able to purchase a car for one amount, you would also need to add on top items such as:

 Public Roads (Road Tours):

 Normal insurance companies don’t cover for the race track – This also applies to companies, not just individuals, and we need to protect our significant investment (our cars) to ensure that we can continue offering our services to our customers.

 Just think – how would you feel about letting someone you didn’t know drive your own pride and joy?